Elections in New Jersey

-New Jersey is split almost down the middle between the New York City and Philadelphia television markets, respectively the largest and fourth-largest markets in the nation.
+New Jersey is split almost down the middle between the New York City media market and Philadelphia media market, respectively the largest and fourth-largest markets in the nation.
 As a result, campaign budgets are among the largest in the country.
 In a 2020 study, New Jersey was ranked as the 16th easiest state for citizens to vote in.

-Political history
+Constitutional history

-1776 Constitution

 In 1776, the first Constitution of New Jersey was drafted.
 It was written during the Revolutionary War, and was created a basic framework for the state government.
-The constitution granted the right of suffrage to women and black men who met certain property requirements.
+The Constitution granted the right of suffrage to women and black men who met certain property requirements.
 The New Jersey Constitution of 1776 allowed "all inhabitants of this Colony, of full age, who are worth fifty pounds proclamation money" to vote.
 This included blacks, spinsters, and widows; married women could not own property under the common law.
 The Constitution declared itself temporary, and it was to be void if there was reconciliation with Great Britain.
 Both parties in elections mocked the other party for relying on "petticoat electors" and accused the other of allowing unqualified women to vote.

-1844 Constitution

 The second version of the New Jersey State Constitution was written in 1844.
-The constitution provided the right of suffrage only to white males, removing it from women and black men.
+The Constitution provided the right of suffrage only to white males, removing it from women and black men.
 Some of the important components of the second State Constitution include the separation of the powers of the executive, legislative, and judicial branches.
 The new constitution also provided a bill of rights.
 The people had the right to directly elect the governor.

-Current Constitution

 The current 1947 state constitution reinforces the basic rights found in the United States Constitution, but also contains several unique provisions, such as regulations governing the operation of casinos.
 At 26,159 words, the document is slightly shorter than the average American state constitution (about 28,300 words).